 Two Houses within the GNSO Council as described in Section 11.3(h);

 A GNSO Council responsible for managing the policy development process of the GNSO, as described in Section 11.3;

+Some DT members believe that this description of the GNSO’s parts indicates that the GNSO exercising the powers of the Empowered Community via its Stakeholder Groups and Constituencies alone would not be representative of the entire GNSO, as one of ICANN’s Supporting Organizations.

 Some DT members noted that it was not sustainable for Council to continue taking positions on non-policy matters, since the ICANN Bylaws designate Council as “responsible for managing the policy development process of the GNSO”.
 This could imply that Council is limited to policy matters and that GNSO stakeholder groups and constituencies should handle other matters.
-It was also noted by some DT members that there is no provision in the Bylaws for any group, be it Council or the GNSO stakeholder groups and constituencies, to assume these new powers and that there currently does not exist any formal procedure or institutional arrangement for the GNSO stakeholder groups and constituencies to handle these matters.

 Since this DT is focused on new bylaws powers for GNSO, the chair requested ICANN staff to analyze the CWG and CCWG Final proposals and the new Bylaws to determine when “Council” or “GNSO Council” is referenced as the decisional body instead of the term “GNSO”.
 Staff found 17 such references in the Final Proposals and newly added parts of the Bylaws: (add link to this doc on our DT wiki).